Felipe1995c/Tech-blog/README.md

 You’ll also need the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.

 **Note**: The [express-session](https://www.npmjs.com/package/express-session) package stores the session data on the client in a cookie.
 When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
 This is the default behavior and you do not have to do anything to your application other than implement the npm package.

+## Usage

+Log in or sign up to the tech blog where you and other users can share ideas and comment on articles  posted by others.
+You can see all the different articles in the blog in your dashboard where you can access by a click.
+There is also a log out button when you are all finished blogging.